-Chile estimates that its total expenses for this offering will be approximately US\$210,000.
+Chile estimates that its total expenses for this offering will be approximately US\$130,000, a portion of which will be paid by the affiliates of underwriters.

-Chile has agreed to indemnify the several underwriters against certain liabilities, including liabilities under the Securities Act, or to contribute to payments the underwriters may be required to make because of any of those liabilities.
+Chile has agreed to indemnify the several underwriters against certain liabilities, including liabilities under the United States Securities Act of 1933, as amended, or to contribute to payments the underwriters may be required to make because of any of those liabilities.